FAQ

 Can my sister who lives in Orange County/Oregon/Okinawa contribute to SEEDS?

-Yes, as long as she is comfortable with our stated purpose to give part of our gift to San Diego County.
+Yes, as long as she is comfortable with our stated purpose to give half of our gift to San Diego County.

 Can my brother contribute?